 Back to the wine.
 Wine has accompanied such gatherings and events since ancient times, and it's natural for it to do so now--now as much as ever.
 We are in the heart of summer, the farm is in full production, the patio warm and inviting, the large glass doors are up creating a natural flow from indoors to out.
 We are pleased to share Columban Hall and the accompanying portfolio of Lady Hill wines for gatherings either you create, or ones we are inspired to host; our spaces are your spaces.

-Visit any day of the week, 11 am - 5 pm and our tasting staff will guide you through a flight of wines to delight your palate on a tour of the True Northwest.
+Visit Sunday through Thursday 11 am - 5 pm, or Fridays and Saturdays until 7:00 pm, and our tasting staff will guide you through a flight of wines to delight your palate on a tour of the True Northwest.

 LEGACY • QUALITY • DELIGHT